erolegerkan/erolegerkan/README.md

 ## 📈 What I'm Working On

-- 🌱 Improving my Flutter & .NET skills
+- 🌱 Improving my Flutter & Kotlin skills
 - 🔐 Working on cybersecurity practices in mobile apps and backend services
 - 🧠 Exploring Python in AI & data-related projects
 - 🛠️ Building personal apps